Filter feeder: Taxonomic range

+Vertebrates

+Fishes

-Most forage fish are filter feeders.
+Most forage fishes are filter feeders.
 For example, the Atlantic menhaden, a type of herring, lives on plankton caught in midwater.
 Adult menhaden can filter up to four gallons of water a minute and play an important role in clarifying ocean water.
 They are also a natural check to the deadly red tide.

-In addition to these bony fish, four types of cartilaginous fishes are also filter feeders.
+In addition to these bony fishes, four types of cartilaginous fishes are filter feeders.
 The whale shark sucks in a mouthful of water, closes its mouth and expels the water through its gills.
 During the slight delay between closing the mouth and opening the gill flaps, plankton is trapped against the dermal denticles which line its gill plates and pharynx.
-This fine sieve-like apparatus, which is a unique modification of the gill rakers, prevents the passage of anything but fluid out through the gills (anything above 2 to 3 mm in diameter is trapped).
+This fine sieve-like apparatus, which is a unique modification of the gill rakers, prevents the passage of anything but fluid out through the gills and traps anything above 2 to 3 mm in diameter.
 Any material caught in the filter between the gill bars is swallowed.
 Whale sharks have been observed "coughing" and it is presumed that this is a method of clearing a build up of food particles in the gill rakers.
-The megamouth shark has luminous organs called photophores around its mouth.
-It is believed they may exist to lure plankton or small fish into its mouth.
+The megamouth shark likely convergently evolved a similar filter feeding mechanism.
 The basking shark is a passive filter feeder, filtering zooplankton, small fish, and invertebrates from up to 2,000 tons of water per hour.
 Unlike the megamouth and whale sharks, the basking shark does not appear to actively seek its quarry; but it does possess large olfactory bulbs that may guide it in the right direction.
 Unlike the other large filter feeders, it relies only on the water that is pushed through the gills by swimming; the megamouth shark and whale shark can suck or pump water through their gills.
 Manta rays can time their arrival at the spawning of large shoals of fish and feed on the free-floating eggs and sperm.
 This stratagem is also employed by whale sharks.